Animals - Living Material

 Expand 3 item

-Ward's® Live Drosophila melanogaster - Chromosome III Mutants
+Ward's® Live Drosophila melanogaster - Chromosome II Mutants

 Drosophila melanogaster, the common fruit fly, is widely used in genetic studies.
 They express a number of mutations such as eye, wing, and body mutations.